herrera-ignacio/java-handbook/kafka/distributed/README.md

 Every **partition follower** is reading messages from the partition leader (acts like a kind of consumer) and does not serve any consumers of thar partition (only the partition leader does).
 Partition follower is considered in-sync if it keeps reading data from the partition leader without lagging behind and without losing connection to *ZooKeeper* (max lag defualt is 10 seconds and ZooKeeper timeout is 6 seconds, they are both configurable).

-When a partition leader shuts down for any reason (actually, the broker it resides in shuts down), one of it's in-sync partition followers becomes the ew leader.
+When a partition leader shuts down for any reason (actually, the broker it resides in shuts down), one of it's **in-sync partition followers/replicas** becomes the new leader.

 ### Consumer Offset Tracking & Group Coordinator